farmera/sare_grant/spectral_indices.md

 portions of __Figure 3__, i.e. they occurred during the tillering, grand growth and maturation phases of the season.

 #### Summary
-To produce a vegetation index a wavelength band of light (for example the NIR band) is contained in one layer while another band (the red) is held in another.
-By manipulating each pixel, of each layer, according to a mathematical expression, we produces a third raster layer which is the NDVI image itself.
+To produce a vegetation index a narrow band of light (for example the NIR band) is contained in one layer while another band (the red) is held in another.
+By manipulating each pixel, of each layer, according to a mathematical expression, we can produce a third raster layer which is the vegetation index layer.
 All of this is accomplished using software designed to perform matrix arithmetic over large arrays.

 Thus far we've discussed simple calculations applied to single image pixels.
 In practice, generating a vegetative index